 The qualification is designed to be interactive, with group workshops and industry experts sharing their knowledge and providing practical advice.

-Submission of the application will be accepted by the IPA as firm confirmation of the agency's intention to enroll the applying delegate.
+Submission of applications will be accepted by the IPA as firm confirmation of the agency's intention to enroll the applying delegate.

 Delegate applications will be reviewed by the qualification Chairs and delegates will be informed whether they have been successful or not at the end of August 2019.